ThreeHue/CTF-Writeups/black-pyramid/2 - X - Assorted and aborted.md

 The VM being used was assumed cursed by the god of mischief and was eventually and emphatically nuked.
 All documentation and screenshots went down with the ship

-# 7 Writeup – The Pharaoh’s Dashboard
+# Writeup – The Pharaoh’s Dashboard
+Made by: Mikael Lindström

 | Challenge Name: | Category | Difficulty & stats |
 | --- | --- | --- |